26 July 2025

 About FlightSafety International

-FlightSafety International is the world’s premier professional aviation training company and supplier of flight simulators, visual systems and displays to commercial, government and military organizations.
-The company provides training for pilots, technicians and other aviation professionals from 167 countries and independent territories.
-FlightSafety operates the world’s largest fleet of advanced full-flight simulators and award-winning maintenance training at Learning Centers and training locations in the United States, Canada, France and the United Kingdom.
+FlightSafety International stands as the world's premier professional aviation training company and a leading supplier of advanced flight simulators, visual systems, and displays to commercial, government, and military organizations worldwide.
+The company is dedicated to providing unparalleled training for pilots, technicians, and other aviation professionals representing 167 countries and independent territories.
+FlightSafety operates the world's largest fleet of state-of-the-art full-flight simulators and delivers award-winning maintenance training at its Learning Centers and training locations across the United States, Canada, France, and the United Kingdom.

-Responsibilities
+Key Responsibilities

 Qualifications

-Minimum Education:
+Minimum Education

-• No specific educational requirement is stated.
+• No specific formal education requirement is mandated for this position.

-Minimum Experience:
+Minimum Experience

 • 14 CFR part 61.153